gazay/share_some_love/LOVE_by_gem.md

   Thank you so much [**Michael Bleigh**](http://github.com/mbleigh), [**Jerry Cheung**](http://github.com/jch)

-for made this idea happened, I mean [**hashie**](https://github.com/intridea/hashie).
+for spending time on [**hashie**](https://github.com/intridea/hashie).

-Just be so cool as you are and remember that your work never being useless!
+I’m running out of words as I’m trying to show how great is your work!
+Stay cool!

 ------------